maldonadojsm/MusicGenreClassifier/README.md

 ![](mfcc_spectro.png)

 The information is commonly depicted with heat maps as observed above, with the intensity of the singal being represented by varying grades of color and brightness.
 MFCCs are derived, most importantly, by applying a <a href="https://en.wikipedia.org/wiki/Fourier_transform"> Fourier Transformation </a> over the audio file.

+## How is the model served?

+I currently serve the model via a simple Flask application.
+Users are prompted to provide a YouTube music video http link and Scriabin does the rest.

+## How did you extract the MFCCs?

+I took advantage of <a href="https://librosa.org/doc/latest/index.html"> Librosa </a> which is a powerful Python package targeted towards audio analysis.

+## Project Structure: